DCASTDCASTBlog

 Where webhook URLs are configured

 Configuration is always provider-specific.
-You register your public HTTPS endpoint in that vendor's dashboard or API (encoding service, live platform, payment provider, etc.): paste the callback URL, choose event types, and store any signing secret they give you.
-There is no universal flow—follow the documentation for the product you actually integrate with.
+You register your public HTTPS endpoint in that particular vendor's dashboard or API — the encoding service, the live platform, the payment provider, and so on.
+The typical flow is: paste your callback URL, choose which event types you want to receive, and securely store any signing secret they issue you.
+There is no universal "webhooks screen" that spans all vendors; you follow the documentation for the specific product you are actually integrating with, because the exact location and terminology differ every time.

 DCAST and developer-facing products

-The public creator experience at dcast.tv does not include a generic "Webhooks" settings page where you add arbitrary URLs for events such as "transcoding finished" or "stream started" as described in outdated SEO drafts.
-Do not follow instructions that tell users to log into a dcast.tv dashboard and click "manual dashboard webhook action"—that is not how the consumer product works.
+The public creator experience at dcast.tv does not include a generic "Webhooks" settings page where you add arbitrary URLs for events such as "transcoding finished" or "stream started," despite what some outdated SEO drafts claim.
+Do not follow instructions that tell users to log into a dcast.tv dashboard and click a "manual dashboard webhook action" — that is not how the consumer product works, and copying those steps will only lead to confusion.

-- Transcoding or encoding finished — asset ready for playback or next pipeline step
+• Transcoding or encoding finished — the asset is ready for playback or the next pipeline step (thumbnails, captioning, publishing).

-- Stream started / ended — live lifecycle for analytics or recording
+• Stream started / ended — the live lifecycle, useful for analytics, notifications, and triggering recording.

-- Recording ready — replay or VOD available
+• Recording ready — the replay or VOD version of a live stream is now available.

 Understanding webhook payloads

-Payloads are usually JSON.
-Always read your provider's schema; below is a generic example only:
+Payloads are almost always JSON.
+Always read your provider's actual schema, because field names and nesting differ — the example below is generic and illustrative only:

 {